emsilver987/CS_450_Phase_2/docs/security/SECURITY.md

 - Authorization parsing is centralized in `src/utils/auth.py`, ensuring all components (middleware and legacy endpoints) interpret bearer tokens consistently and apply identical validation rules.
+- JWT secrets are retrieved from AWS Secrets Manager (KMS-encrypted) via `src/utils/jwt_secret.py`.
+The secret name defaults to `acme-jwt-secret` but can be overridden with `JWT_SECRET_NAME`.
+In production (`PYTHON_ENV=production`), the system fails fast if Secrets Manager is unavailable.
+In development, it falls back to the `JWT_SECRET` environment variable.
 - Admin/grader passwords are sourced from AWS Secrets Manager when `AUTH_ADMIN_SECRET_NAME` is set and the runtime IAM role has `secretsmanager:GetSecretValue`.